-NEVER change the voltage selector switch while the engine is running or the controller is on.
-If the engine is running or starts while the setting is changed, severe arcing will occur causing damage to the switch and generator windings.
+Electric Shock: Never change the voltage selector switch while the engine is running or the controller is on.
+If the engine is running or starts while the setting is changed, severe arcing will occur, which may result in death, serious injury, damage to the switch and generator windings.